alexander-klokov/image-convolution/README.md

 This issue may be solved by padding the image's width to be a multiple of 32.
 Then, every row starts and ends on a boundary that aligns perfectly with a warp's memory requests, allowing for a single, efficient, coalesced transaction.

-Introducing the input padding allowed for an achieved performance improvement:
+Introducing the input padding enabled an achieved performance improvement:

 - **Compute Throughput (%): 98.46**
 - **Memory Throughput (%): 98.46**